VoIP Architectures

-Design of resilient, segmented and compliant VoIP infrastructure
+Design of robust, segmented and controlled VoIP infrastructure

 Three-zone architecture